Trollope91/Milestone-Project-three/readme.md

       >The user is able to upload and save a profile picture from the settings page
 -   want to be able to add users to my favourites for future browsing
       >A favourites button is available under all other accounts allowing the user to move it into a personal favourites
+-   be able to sort through my list of favourites
+      > A search bar has been added in order to filter through the list of favourites for specifics regarding the names and bio's

 ## Issues found during site development